Frequently Asked Questions

 Normally, personal injury defense clients include businesses or professionals and their insurance carriers.
 They are named in personal injury lawsuits by individuals who believe our client owes them a duty of care, and is therefore responsible to compensate them for their injuries and resulting losses, such as medical expenses, loss of income, and property damage.

 Mergers and acquisitions refer to the aspect of corporate strategy dealing with the buying, selling, and combining of different companies that can aid, finance, or help a growing company in a given industry grow rapidly without having to create another business entity.
 An acquisition is the takeover or buyout of one company by another and may be friendly or hostile.
-The acquired company ceases to exist from a legal standpoint.
+The acquired company ceases to exist from a legal tandpoint.
 A merger happens when two companies agree to go forward as a single new company rather than remain separately owned and operated.
 A lawyer can be helpful in negotiating the terms of the merger or acquisition, dealing with employee benefit and termination issues, and in forming or re-forming the new business entity that emerges.